 During the lease term in Northern Virginia

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Northern Virginia, the tenant must allow us to access the rental home.
-Some justifiable reasons to go into rental home are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Northern Virginia, the renter must allow us to come into the rental.
+Some good reasons to go into rental property are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Northern Virginia.
 Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference